Cheater Korean Beef

 The recipe I’m sharing today is a “cheater” version because it uses ground beef instead of the more traditional (and expensive) cuts of meat.
 This dish includes our favorite Asian ingredients, including fresh ginger.

-The fact it’s made with ground beef instead of a more expensive cut of meat makes it a really great alternative to the pricier meats when you are craving Chinese food or an Asian meal.
+The fact that this super easy Korean beef is made with ground beef instead of a more expensive cut of meat makes it a really great alternative to pricier meats when you are craving Chinese food or an Asian meal.

-Best of all, you can make this recipe start to finish in less than 20 minutes.
+Best of all, you can make this recipe from start to finish in less than 20 minutes.

-Your favorite takeout place is going to start missing you once you get Cheater Korean Beef into your meal rotation.
-It’s so easy, flavorful and economical that you’ll wonder where this recipe has been all your life.
+Your favorite takeout place is going to start missing you once this Korean ground beef is in your meal rotation.
+It’s so easy, flavorful, and economical that you’ll wonder where this recipe has been all your life.

 I’ve tried a few different recipes for Korean beef over the years.
-When my friend Amy told me about this Cheater Korean Beef, I made it the very next day.
+So, when my friend Amy told me about this Cheater Korean Beef, I made it the very next day.

-We were in the middle of moving and over the next month, I made this for dinner four more times.
+We were in the middle of moving at the time and over the following month, I made this for dinner four more times.
 It really is one of the easiest dinners that you can make.

-My family has quite a few “favorite” easy meals so, as you can imagine, that says a lot about how much we enjoyed this beef.
+My family has quite a few “favorite” easy meals so, as you can imagine, that says a lot about how much we enjoyed this Korean ground beef recipe.

 This is the perfect dinner for busy nights when you just don’t have much time to think about what you’re going to be eating.
 My kids still cheer when they see this on the stove, even after eating it countless times over the past few years.